Aledangelo/NetworkSecurity-CTF/README.md

 We can notice that **base64** command has the bit **s** set.
 As you can read at the following link:
 * https://gtfobins.github.io/gtfobins/base64/#suid

-Thanks to this, it is possible to read files on which the admin user doesn't have access permissions by running:
+It is possible to read files on which the admin user doesn't have access permissions by running:
 * **base64 file | base64 -d**

 ## Cracking Password